-A7 The risk management process starts with identifying the hazards created by the Flying Display or Special Event and then assessing the risks associated with those hazards in terms of likelihood (what is the likelihood of the risk associated with a hazard happening?) and severity (if the risk associated with a hazard occurs how bad will it be?).
-Once the level of risk is identified, if required, appropriate mitigation measures can be implemented to reduce the likelihood or severity39 and consequently the level of risk to an acceptable level which is determined as being As Low As Reasonably Practicable (ALARP).
-The implemented mitigation measures should then be monitored to ensure that they have had the desired effect.
+- A9 Risk management can be challenging and time consuming and it is therefore important that you follow the guidance in this Appendix as a minimum.
+The risk management process starts with identifying the hazards created by the Flying Display or Special Event and then assessing the risks associated with those hazards in terms of likelihood (what is the likelihood of the risk associated with a hazard happening?) and severity (if the risk associated with a hazard occurs how bad will it be?).
+Once the level of risk is identified, appropriate mitigation measures can be implemented to reduce the likelihood or severity (and accordingly the level of risk) to an acceptable level.
+The implemented mitigation measures should then be monitored to ensure that they have had the desired effect. - A10 The Health and Safety Executive use the verdict from the Court of Appeal in Edwards vs the National Coal Board in 1949 as a basis for explaining As Low As Reasonably Practicable (ALARP).
+Making sure a risk has been reduced to ALARP is about weighing the risk against the sacrifice needed to further reduce it.
+Taking all Reasonably Practicable measures to reduce a risk does not automatically mean the risk is acceptable or tolerable; an FDD or pilot has to judge whether an activity is still appropriate having taken all the Reasonably Practicable measures possible.